smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 You can quickly understand the contents of that data table.

 !!! warning
-    You cannot edit the data table in the preview.
+    You cannot edit data tables in the preview.

 [![IMAGE](../../../img/getting_started/paas/workspace/qm_img_15.png){: style="max-height:none"}](../../../img/getting_started/paas/workspace/qm_img_15.png)